The contraceptive pill and period delay

 Taking two packets of the pill back-to-back artificially sustains the levels of hormones in your body.
 This delays the shedding of your womb lining, and therefore the onset of your period.

 Most combined contraceptive pills can be taken back-to-back to delay your period, including Microgynon, Rigevidon, Cilest and Yasmin.
-Phasic pills, however, contain different quantities of hormones in each pill, and you should consult your doctor before taking more than 1 packet in succession.
+Phasic pills, however, contain different quantities of hormones in each pill, and you should consult your doctor before taking more than one packet in succession.

 How can I delay my period if I am not already taking the combined contraceptive pill?